|

 Beverly L. Adams-Gordon.
 This is the only spelling curriculum

 you need for 3-12th grade.
-I personally don't recommend spelling
+I personally don't recommend

-before that.
-The teaching method described on pages 1 - 97
+spelling before that.
+The teaching method described

-is optional.
-Many parents skip this section and go straight
+on pages 1 - 97 is optional.
+Many parents skip this

-to the placement test.
-Give your child the placement test
+section and go straight to the placement test.
+Give

-on page 105, start your child at his appropriate level, and
+child at his appropriate level, and use the word lists

-use the word lists as you would any spelling list.
-Introduce
+as you would any spelling list.
+Introduce the words

-Any words missed, add to the next week's list.
+words missed, add to the next week's list.
 I recommend

-starting this as soon as they are reading easy readers or
+starting this as soon as they are reading easy readers

-at that level.
+phonics at that level.

 In